PZ-Wiki-Modding/PZ-API-Docs/docs/source/scripts/component/component-craftrecipe.rst

 ^^^^^^^^^^^

  (see :ref:`craftrecipe-timedaction`)
-:Type: Any
+:Type: string (block: :ref:`timedAction`)

-Refers to a timed action script block, used to trigger during the crafting process, for animations and/or sounds but also the calories burned and body heat generation.
+Refers to a timed action script block to trigger during the crafting process, for animations and/or sounds but also the calories burned and body heat generation.

 .. _component-craftrecipe-tooltip: